saan800/saansoft-cqrs/README.md

 * retry with polly
 * Metrics
   * Track: number of messages, time to process, success/failure
-  * on both bus and subscribers
+  * on both message bus and subscription bus
   * OpenTelemetry
   * Azure AppInsight (think this might be able to work from open telemetry)